Command line

 }

-# Optionally also define CLASSES / PRODUCTIONS for migration
+# Optionally also define a production graph for migration.

-This is the same file format used by iop -m for migrations, so a single settings.py can serve both purposes — describe which classes to register and how to reach the remote IRIS instance.
+This is the same file format used by iop -m for migrations, so a single settings.py can serve both purposes: describe a production graph and how to reach the remote IRIS instance.

 Namespace override